Skip to Content

 Policies on Trains and Metros

-When using public transportation in Boston, bikes and scooters are prohibited on the T during rush hours but allowed other times.
+When using public transportation in Boston, bikes and scooters are prohibited on the T during rush hours but allowed at other times.
 Pace bus service in suburban Chicago does not permit e-scooters, but buses and trains run by CTA allow them.
 Metra train service also allows electric scooters.

 Regulations on Ferries and Water Taxis